 Fernances Creek offer a range of Haflinger fillies and geldings for sale throughout the year.
 Contact us to find out more.

 We offer services for fully classified stallions from both the traditional and modern type for breeding, with Natural Services in the paddock.

-COMING SOON!
 Stay in the private, open plan Back Forty Cottage, located on the back 40 acres of Fernances Creek.
 Sleeps 4-6 guests.

 Fernances Creek sell a Haflinger saddlepad in rich blue with gold braiding and stitching.
 Order with or without the logo.